Security at STET

 Encryption at Rest

-Database encrypted with AES-256 via Supabase.
+Database encrypted with AES-256 via InsForge.
 OAuth tokens additionally encrypted at the application layer before storage.

 Row-Level Security

-All database tables enforce Supabase Row-Level Security (RLS).
+All database tables enforce InsForge Row-Level Security (RLS).
 Users can only access data belonging to their own organization.

 Rate Limiting